Cable sizing guide

 The charging circuit

 Generator 50 A to the battery bank.
-A thinner cable can be used between the batteries.
+Between the batteries, a smaller‑gauge cable can be used.

 Distance (m)Total cable length (m)Cable area (mm²)